christianrehn/CombineTest/README.md

 ##Technical Details
 This program has been built using Electron and React.
+You can define new Tests (distances, green size, yards or meter, ...) in file src/data/TestsConfiguration.json

 After cloning the repo you can:
 * start the program from source execute: yarn start